-When GPIO6 is high at reset, the 5502 HPI will be configured in multiplexed mode.
-In this mode, pins HD[7:0], HC0, and HC1 of the Host Port Mux will be set to HPI.HD[7:0], HPI.HAS, and HPI.HBIL, respectively.
-In multiplexed mode, the host can only send 8 bits of data at a time through the HPI.HD[7:0] bus; therefore, some extra steps have to be taken to read/write from the 5502's internal memory [see the TMS320VC5501/5502 DSP Host Port Interface (HPI) Reference Guide (literature number SPRU620) for more information on the 5502 HPI].
-Note that in this mode, the EMIF is fully enabled.
+The 5501 HPI only supports data transfers in multiplexed 8-bit mode.
+In multiplexed mode, the host can only send 8 bits of data at a time through the HD[7:0] bus; therefore, some extra steps have to be taken to read/write from the 5501's internal memory [see the TMS320VC5501/5502 DSP Host Port Interface (HPI) Reference Guide (literature number SPRU620) for more information on the 5501 HPI].

-The 5502 HPI has its own register set, therefore the HINT bit of CPU register ST3_55 is not used for DSP-to-host interrupts.
+The 5501 HPI has its own register set, therefore the HINT bit of CPU register ST3\55 is not used for DSP-to-host interrupts.
 The HINT bit in the Host Port Control Register (HPIC) should be used for DSP-to-host interrupts.

 A host must not initiate any transfer requests from the HPI while the HPI is being brought out of reset.
-As described in Section 3.10.6, Reset Sequence, the C55x CPU and the peripherals are not brought out of reset immediately after the RESET pin transitions from low to high.
+As described in Section 3.9.6, Reset Sequence, the C55x CPU and the peripherals are not brought out of reset immediately after the RESET pin transitions from low to high.
 Instead, an internal counter stretches the reset signal to allow enough time for the internal oscillator to stabilize and also to allow the reset signal to propagate through different parts of the device.
 The IACK pin will go low for two CPU clock cycles to indicate that this internal reset signal has been deasserted.
 A host must follow one of these two requirements before initiating transfer requests from the HPI:

-1. Keep the HPIENA pin low until the internal reset signal has been deasserted.

-2. Keep the HCS, HDS1, and HDS2 pins inactive until the internal reset signal has been deasserted.
+- 1. Keep the HPIENA pin low until the internal reset signal has been deasserted. - 2.
+Keep the HCS, HDS1, and HDS2 pins inactive until the internal reset signal has been deasserted.